inlets/inlets.dev/blog/_posts/2020-10-15-openfaas-public-endpoints.md

 curl -sLS https://dl.get-arkade.dev | sudo sh
 ```

 inlets &reg; is a network tunnel that can be used to connect services between private and public clusters.
-The open source version comes with support for HTTP and the commercial edition (inlets PRO) adds support for TCP and has built-in TLS.
+The open source version comes with support for HTTP and the commercial edition (inlets Pro) adds support for TCP and has built-in TLS.
 The [inletsctl](https://github.com/inlets/inletsctl) and [inlets-operator](https://github.com/inlets/inlets-operator) projects can set up exit-server VMs for you on public cloud, which are used to gain access to your private services.

 > Did you know?
 You can also create your own exit servers with Terraform, or host them as Kubernetes Pods.